Equifax – The Breach That Keeps Getting Bigger

 The totality of the leak is astonishing.
 146.6 million names, 146.6 million dates of birth, 145.5 million social security numbers, 99 million address information and 209,000 payment cards (number and expiry date) were exposed, the company said there were also 38,000 American drivers' licenses and 3,200 passport details.

-The further details emerged after cybersecurity firm Mandiant's investigators helped “standardize certain data elements for further analysis to determine the consumers whose personally identifiable information was stolen.”
+The further details emerged after cybersecurity firm Mandiant's investigators helped “standardise certain data elements for further analysis to determine the consumers whose personally identifiable information was stolen.”
 The extra data elements, the company stated, did not involve any individuals not already known to be part of the hack, therefore no additional consumer notifications are required.

 The company's stock price is now higher than before the cyber-attack took place, but the worst may be yet to come with regulators and consumer right groups across the world preparing legal cases.
 In addition to this, Equifax has also spent millions on belatedly upgrading its technology and security infrastructure, not to mention the cost of fixing their tarnished reputation.